aaronbloomfield/ics/hws/hw-networks.md

 ### Part 2: Packet Sniffing

 For this part, we are going to 'listen' to network traffic, and see what interesting information we can find.
 We will use a UNIX utility called tcpdump.
 This utility will print out all the network traffic on a given interface.  tcpdump must be run as root; thus, you probably cannot run it on any UVa server.
-You can download the tcpdump.zip file from Collab's resources -- that file is NOT in this repo due to its size.
+You can download the tcpdump.zip file from Canvas' Files -- that file is NOT in this repo due to its size.
 This file contains a dump of a tcpdump session.
 We will be analyzing this file.

+#### Opening the file

 This file contains my password, so I wanted to ensure that it was properly protected, and I used a 6-character ZIP file password on it.
 It's your job to crack that password.
+While you can use any ZIP file password cracker that is out there (and there are lots!), we recommend fcrackzip.

+- Windows: you can download the binaries from the [fcrackzip home page](http://oldhome.schmorp.de/marc/fcrackzip.html)
+- Mac OS X: you can install it via homebrew or MacPorts.  `brew install fcrackzip` seems to work.
+Also see [here](https://macappstore.org/fcrackzip/) for another example how to install it.
-While you can use any ZIP file password cracker that is out there (and there are lots!), we recommend [fcrackzip](http://www.ubuntugeek.com/howto-crack-zip-files-password.html), which you can install on your Linux VirtualBox image via `sudo apt-get install fcrackzip`.
-Note that you will need to understand what it does - just running it with very few parameters will just spew out gibberish to the screen.
+- Linux: you can install on your Linux VirtualBox image via `sudo apt-get install fcrackzip`

+In all cases, you will need to understand what it does - just running it with very few parameters will just spew out gibberish to the screen.

+#### tcpdump

 A packet sniffing utility would run tcpdump, and parse the contents in real-time.
-We can do this using something as simple as lex, although more advanced programs (including parsers like yacc or bison) would be more effective.
+We can write such programs using Python or, for more speed, C or C++.
 For this assignment, you won't need to write a program, but can instead just search for the data using any text-search mechanism (including opening it up in your favorite editor and searching the data).
 The data was collected using the following command:

 ```
 tcpdump -A -l -s 10000 -i eth0